Clarifai/old-docs/api-guide/search/rank.md

 Once your images are indexed, you can search for them by concept.

-### By Public Concepts
+### By clarifai/main App Concepts

-When you add an input, it automatically gets predictions from the general model.
-You can search for those predictions.
+When you add an input, it automatically gets predictions from the models in your default which are typically models from the clarifai/main app such as the general model.
+You can search by those predictions.

 {% tabs %}
 {% tab title="gRPC Java" %}